szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Use extra context output``: If enabled, plain text output (if available) from command results will be displayed alongside the JSON output, Default: True.

+* ``Open URLs in built-in browser``: Enable this option to open all URLs in the built-in browser (Chromium) instead of an external browser.
+Default: False.

 * ``Convert lists to paragraphs``: If enabled, lists (ul, ol) will be converted to paragraphs (p), Default: True.

 * ``Model used for auto-summary``: Model used for context auto-summary (generating titles in context list) (default: *gpt-4o-mini*). **Tip:** If you prefer to use local models, you should change the model here as well